dhinojosac/ts-template-mcp/README.md

 **[📖 README en Español](README_ES.md)** - Para usuarios que prefieren documentación en español

+## 📌 How to Use or Contribute

+This repository is available as both a **collaborative project** and a **template**:

+- **Use as a template** → Create your own MCP server project instantly by clicking [Use this template](../../generate).
+- **Contribute improvements** → Fork this repo, make your changes, and send a Pull Request so we can review and integrate them.

+We welcome:
+- New MCP tools, resources, and prompts
+- Performance optimizations
+- Documentation improvements
+- Bug fixes and code quality enhancements

+If you create something based on this template, please mention this repository in your README.

 ## 🛠️ Tech Stack & Tools Explained

 ### Core Technologies